amcginlay/eks-demos/doc/11-upgrade-deployment/README.md

 aws ecr list-images --repository-name echo-frontend
 ```

+You may also like to visit `https://us-west-2.console.aws.amazon.com/ecr/repositories`, open up the `echo-frontend` repository and inspect your images via the console.

 Re-apply the deployment manifest, adjusting only for the new version, to update your app **in-place**.
 ```bash
 cat ~/environment/echo-frontend/templates/echo-frontend-deployment.yaml | \